 Urban wildlife garden tip 7: Make compost

-If you have the space, then installing a small compost bin for food and garden waste is helpful for everyone.
+If you have the space, then installing a small compost heap or bin for food and garden waste is helpful for everyone.
 It’s better for the planet, as you’re reducing your household waste; it’s better for you as you’ll have some free compost to use and it’s definitely better for the wildlife!
 Compost heaps or bins, as long as they’re placed directly onto the earth, will quickly become an insect hotel with worms and woodlice moving in.
 This provides more food for other wildlife such as birds and hedgehogs.
 You could also try leaving logs at the back of flowerbeds to decay naturally, which will offer a haven for insects.